mobxjs/mobx-state-tree/README.md

 ```

-Despite all that, you will see that the [API](API.md) is pretty straight forward!
+Despite all that, you will see that the [API](API.md) is pretty straightforward!

 ---